COMPLEX REGIONAL PAIN SYNDROME (CRPS)

 PHYSIOTHERAPY AND OCCUPATIONAL THERAPY

-Patients with CRPS require early assistance from specialist therapists with backgrounds in physiotherapy and occupational therapy.
+Patients with CRPS require early assistance from specialist therapists with expertise in physiotherapy and occupational therapy.
 These therapists use a host of techniques to improve the motor functions of the affected part of the body, aid with reduction in swelling and skin sensitivity and should be a part of management throughout treatment.
 This is a vital step in recovery.

 PSYCHOLOGY